36 Non-Candy Easter Egg Fillers Kids Will Love

 Get your naturalist ready for spring with a pocket magnifying glass (affiliate).
 It’s perfect to take on nature hikes or to go explore the backyard.
 This set includes a safety whistle for added playtime fun.
 And both fit in a medium sized Easter egg.

-Hair Clips and Pony Tail Holders
+Hair Clips and Ponytail Holders

+One item that is always going missing in our house is hair things.
+Clips, ponytail holders and fabric headbands can never be found when needed.
 These little hair items are perfect for fitting into an Easter egg.
-Soft felt bunny hair clips, glittery butterfly barrettes or Secret Garden themed scrunchies are sweet spring additions to any hair style. (affiliate)
+Soft stuffed bunny hair clips, glittery butterfly barrettes or bunny ear scrunchies are sweet spring additions to any hair style. (affiliates)

 Rings